pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 Once a symmetry-capable object is detected, asymmetry becomes required for regulation to complete.
 This requirement is mechanical, not motivational.
 The system does not decide to dominate; it must eliminate symmetry to reduce exposure.

 However, asymmetry is not always immediately available.
-Each potential asymmetry plane—skill, status, access, narrative authority, institutional position—carries costs.
+Each potential asymmetry plane - skill, status, access, narrative authority, institutional position - carries costs.
 Some planes are shame-contaminated.
 Others risk retaliation, loss of access, or irreversible exposure.
 Asymmetry therefore presents as a solvability problem, not an impulse.

 The system must identify an asymmetry plane that is viable under current constraints.
 Until such a plane is identified, asymmetry remains required but unsolved.